orednilserik/orednilserik/README.md

 ## About me
 - Particularly interested in probabilistic machine learning, time series forecasting and deep learning
-- Will be writing my master's thesis during spring 2025 on attention-based multimodal fusion of X-ray images and tabular data for classification of femur fractures
+- Will be writing my master's thesis during spring 2025 on attention-based multimodal fusion of X-ray images and tabular data for image classification

 Connect with me via LinkedIn in my profile!